youshy/Gym/v1/README.md

 * Legs are mainly focusing on rehabilitation
 * Weights - less than more, focus on not breaking myself again
 * Bike is amazing, running sucks
+* Lateral pull makes more sense than any kind of fake pullups at this stage